-At our schools pupils needs are assessed as and when required, using a combination of individual assessments, classroom observations and liaison between staff and family.
-Weekly SaLT sessions are focused on 'Social Thinking', they are planned by a Speech and Language Therapist using an evidence based program.
-At Hanley school this is delivered by the Elklan Communication Champions.
+At Aurora pupils needs are assessed as and when required, using a combination of individual assessments, classroom observations and liaison between staff and family.
+Weekly SaLT sessions are focused on developing social communication and interaction.
+They are planned by a Speech and Language Therapist and delivered by Teachers and Teaching Assistants.

-At our schools, the following interventions are used to help develop and support language development, communication and social skills:
+At Aurora Summerfields, the following interventions are used to help develop and support language development, communication and social skills: